BeanyTheCoder/js-palindrometer/README.md

   - File: [\_stack.mjs](./_stack.mjs)

     This is to provide the code for `stackImp.mjs`.
-However, one could simply copy the code from this file to the `stackImp.mjs` if importing are not an option
+However, one could simply copy the code from this file to the `stackImp.mjs` if importing is not an option

 ## Installation & Usage 🛠️